-California Hazelnut is a deciduous, multi-stemmed nut bearing shrub.
+California Hazelnut is a deciduous, multi-stemmed nut bearing shrub native to the Western United States.

 It produces an excellent native food source that can be eaten raw or cooked.
 The nuts have a delicious, highly desirable flavor and can be used to make nut butter or gluten free flour.
 Hazelnuts are an excellent source of fiber, manganese, and copper.
 They also can help reduce the risk of heart disease.
 A medicinal poultice can be made from the bark and used to close cuts, treat tumors, old sores, and skin cancers.